femmerling/EmeraldBox/readme.md

 However, it will require tools that may speed up development.
 It that sense, Rails has a very good approach and will be implemented for the helper tools.
 Integration with 3rd party packages should also comes easily without having the need to interfere with the main OS, hence comes virtualenv.

 Thus, comes EmeraldBox, an easy-to-use, light-weight, and easy-to-deploy framework.
+The framework was initially developed to gain speed during hackathon since the author is a hackathon junkie.
+This framework is the ultimate tool that you can use to develop things fast andready to use.

 EmeraldBox comes in a localized environment and includes standard packages that are commonly used in web development.
 The tool includes framework management tools and is designed to give ease for developers in managing database and migrations.
 EmeraldBox is build with REST in mind.